HITECHCRIME/HC_OVERVIEW/README.md

 Think of Hitech Crime metabrand dark trap microlabel as a virtual city or a digital experience where you join your friends and new acquaintances in experiencing and actively interacting with an entire semi-fictional cinematic and gamified universe.
 It has its own characters, places, events, puzzles, its own lore and can almost feel like a live realtime game taking place both online and in real life as new chapters, timelines, themes are released to consume.
 You are invited to collaborate with the creators (operatives) themselves and be part of an endless fictional story filled with mysteries.

+RED band as the inspiration for narrative Hitech Crime stories

 # /// STORYWORLD [THE UNIVERSE]

 I'm testing a structure for a first "pilot episode" single release called "TRIBE": https://github.com/HITECHCRIME/HC_SG_R01_TRIBE